Chicago Car Accident Lawyer

 Speeding

 Nearly 40% of all fatal car accidents in Chicago involve speeding.
 Traveling too fast interferes with a driver’s ability to stop safely, identify road hazards, or maintain control of the vehicle.
-Speeding also increases the impact of a collision and reduces the effectiveness of safety features like airbags and seatbelts.
+Speeding also increases the impact of a collision and reduces the effectiveness of some safety features like airbags and seatbelts.

 Who Can Be Held Liable for a Car Accident in Illinois?